BSN Additional Policies

 - New tattoos and piercings are discouraged while in school due to increased risk of infection and the ability to comply with clinical site policy.

 o Tattoos cannot be visible.
-Plain white long-sleeved shirts or “sleeves” must be worn to cover the tattoos.
+Plain white or black under shirt or “sleeves” must be worn to cover the tattoos.

 o Except for pierced ears, body piercings with jewelry (brow, nose, tongue, and/or lip) are not allowed.